By Hannah Briggs — updated 18 May 2026

 Don’t forget the registration question

 Three of the picks above (Mini 3, Mini 2 SE, Potensic Atom) are sub-250g and need no CASA registration for recreational use.
-The Holy Stone HS720E and the Cetus X both push over 250g once you account for batteries, so you’ll need to register them at $40/year.
-Worth factoring in if you’re tight against the budget.
+The Holy Stone HS720E pushes well over 250g, so you’ll need to register it at $40/year.
+The BetaFPV Cetus X is technically under 250g but the FPV regulatory situation is its own conversation.
 Liam’s written the full breakdown of CASA’s current drone rules if you want the detail.

 Useful accessories worth budgeting